Robert-M-Lucas/LanguageMaker2/README.md

 programming

-The initial startup may take longer as it converts the Markdown text files to HTML if they haven't been converted in advance
+The initial startup may take longer as it converts the Markdown text files to HTML if they haven't been cached in advance

+Press F1 on most screens for help

 ### Translation Errors
 - [NT for {word name}] - No translation for this word; add a translation by editing the word's